Frequently Asked Questions (FAQ)

 For all non-medical prescribers working within a GP practice, registration is completed by the Medicines Optimisation following the process outlined below.
 Please read the Non-Medical Prescribing Policy for more details.

-On joining a GP Practice(s) the non-medical prescriber is required to complete a database form.
-This form should be printed, filled in, scanned and emailed to the Medicines Optimisation generic inbox licb.mo@nhs.net.
+On joining a GP Practice(s) the non-medical prescriber is required to complete a registration form.
+This form should be completed and emailed to the Medicines Optimisation generic inbox licb.mo@nhs.net.
 It is a requirement that this form is signed by the prescriber as the ICB has to keep a record of all non-medical prescriber’s signatures.

 The NHS BSA do not usually acknowledge the registration and only get in contact with Medicines Optimisation if there is a problem.
 The NHS BSA complete applications quite quickly and if there has been no contact it can be assumed that registration has been completed after 2-3 working days.